FREQUENTLY ASKED QUESTIONS

 Why should I join The Racing Manager?

 The Racing Manager provides a bespoke service designed around the horse or multiple horses that you own, train or manage.
 The platform brings together all the information you need into one central hub.
 To find out more about what The Racing Manager can do for you, please visit our homepage.
 If you’re still not sure whether The Racing Manager is right for you, please do not hesitate to contact us directly.

 I want to register an ownership group on The Racing Manager.
 How do I register?

-To register your ownership group on The Racing Manager please contact us directly using the details here and we will endeavor to help you.
+To register your ownership group on The Racing Manager please contact us directly using the details here.

 I want to join an ownership group.
 How do I join?

 In order to join an ownership group you must be invited to join by the ownership group’s manager.
 In 2018, The Racing Manager will also be bringing users a sales page on our platform where anyone can view available shares of horses and syndicates and request to join through our platform.
 More details to follow soon!